Tech-at-DU/React-Redux-Tetris-Tutorial/P15-Connect-Score-Board/readme.md

 - isRunning = false
 - gameOver = false

-The score is 560000, the game is not running, and the not over.
+The score is 560000, the game is not running, and the game is not over.
 The play button show "Play".

 When:
 - score = 420